 We collect Donor information for internal use only, and just to the extent required for our purposes.
 We obtain relevant personal information about Donors lawfully and fairly.

 Sharing or Selling of Personal Information

-The Museum does not sell, trade or rent the information and contents of active Donor files to others.
-The Museum will not share Donor e-mail address to third parties.
-The Museum may share Donor postal mailing lists with other organizations for a single use.
+The Museum does not sell, trade or rent e-mail addresses to third parties.
+The Museum does exchange donor postal mailing lists with other organizations periodically for a single use.
 An organization that receives the Museum’s mailing list must agree to strict parameters which limit the use of the data.
 For example:

-- The names and mailing addresses will only be used for a specific project;
+- The names and mailing addresses will only be used once for a specific project;

 - No copies of any type of the data file will be made by the receiving organization; and